mxiong11/gray-scott-sim/README.md

 Finally, 'ASSERT_EQ' is used to assert that proportionAboveThreshold is equal to zero, further validating whether the system correctly simulates under zero initial conditions.

+**_Purpose of the Test_**

+This test ensures that the simulation behaves correctly under the specified zero initial conditions, validating the reliability of the simulation logic.

+**_How to Use_**

+Execute this test to confirm that the simulation produces the expected results when starting with zero initial conditions.